alexdelgado/wordpress-ldap-plugin/README.md

-rutgers-ldap-plugin
+LDAP Authentication Plugin
 ===================

-WordPress LDAP Authentication Plugin
+This WordPress plugin establishes a secure connection to an LDAP server to verify the username and password combination provided to WordPress at login.